ccheng11/BBK_AdvQ/Week 4/Week 4 Survey Part 1.md

   - Set up a survey object using complex survey information, such as survey weight and stratification variables.
   - Use a tidyverse approach for descriptive statistics.

 We will use the package `survey` and a tidyverse-style wrapper called `srvyr`.
-For more information about the comparison between these two packages, see the <a href="https://cran.r-project.org/web/packages/srvyr/vignettes/srvyr-vs-survey.html" target="_blank">handout</a> prepared by Greg Freedman.

 ```{r, echo=T, eval=F}
 library(survey)